 In This Issue

 In this issue of the CWCapital Markets Update, we focus on the fundamentals and trends affecting national commercial real estate debt markets.
-Our feature includes a framework for analyzing relative value in securitized debt products.
+Our feature reviews the correlation between leverage and market fundamentals.
 We synthesize and present information gathered from various industry research, public resources, and our own research.

-- Cyclical highs and volatility in property prices
+- Cyclical highs in property prices, volatility, and negative fundamentals

 For the complete commentary, stats and graphs:

-- Vacancy rates – For the trailing 1-yr period, vacancy rates increased slightly for all property types, (20 to 60bp).
-Higher deliveries in all property types except retail, with multi-family absorption below 1.0x deliveries for first time since 2009.
-We expect continued vacancy increases as construction pipeline is delivered.
+- Vacancy Rates – For the trailing 1-yr period, vacancy rates increased for all property types, (10 to 110bp).
+Although deliveries grew in all categories (except retail) over 2017’s pace, absorption for all asset classes was less than 1.0x.
+This is the first time that all categories were negative in the past 15 years.
+We expect continued vacancy increases across all categories as heavy construction pipelines in multi-family and warehouse property types are delivered.

 Debt Capital Markets

-- CMBS risk retention pricing – Horizontal subordinates in the 14% area, L-shaped subordinates in the 17% area.
+- CMBS Risk Retention Pricing – Horizontal subordinates in the 14% area, L-shaped subordinates in the 16-17% area.

 Trends to Watch